Oskru/dynatrace-backend-task/README.md

 - Docker

-## Installation
+## Installation and starting the server

 1. Clone this repository using `git clone`
 2. Navigate to the project directory.

 ## Starting the Server

-To start the server, navigate to the project directory and run the following command:
+To start the server run Docker and the following command:

 ```
 docker-compose up